-From inception in January 2016 through approximately mid-2021, we devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, securing intellectual property rights, conducting limited research and development activities, and preparing for manufacturing clinical-trial quantities of our lead product candidate.
-Following our IPO, we have expanded our R&D activities and our company operations.
+From inception in January 2016 through approximately mid-2021, we devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, securing intellectual property rights, conducting limited research and development activities, and preparing to manufacture drug substance and drug product for our clinical development program.
+Following our IPO, we expanded our R&D activities and company operations.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We may never be able to develop or commercialize a marketable product.
 We have limited experience with clinical trials, have not obtained any regulatory approvals to sell any products, have not manufactured a commercial-scale drug, or conducted sales and marketing activities.
-Through June 30, 2024, we had received approximately \$52.4 million of net proceeds, primarily from our IPO, other equity financings, our SBIR Award and from borrowings between 2018 and 2020 under convertible promissory notes.
+Through September 30, 2024, we had received approximately \$54.8 million of net proceeds, primarily from our IPO, other equity financings, our SBIR Awards and from borrowings between 2018 and 2020 under convertible promissory notes.

 We have incurred significant operating losses since inception.
-Our net losses were approximately \$8.7 million and \$18.5 million for the six months ended June 30, 2024, and the year ended December 31, 2023, respectively.
-At June 30, 2024, we had an accumulated deficit of approximately \$55.1 million.
+Our net losses were approximately \$10.8 million and \$18.5 million for the nine months ended September 30, 2024, and the year ended December 31, 2023, respectively.
+At September 30, 2024, we had an accumulated deficit of approximately \$57.3 million.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates for which there is no assurance of occurrence.
 We expect that our expenses and capital requirements will increase substantially in connection with our ongoing activities, particularly if and as we:

-- > pursue preclinical studies and initiate or advance clinical trials for TTX-MC138; - > advance the development of our product candidate pipeline; - continue to develop and expand our proprietary TTX platform to identify additional product candidates; - support partnerships with industry and academic partners; - > obtain new intellectual property and maintain, expand and protect our intellectual property portfolio; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - hire additional quality assurance, clinical, scientific, commercial and administrative personnel to increase our overall knowledge base, scientific expertise, experience and capabilities; - acquire or license additional product candidates or technologies;
+- pursue preclinical studies and initiate or advance clinical trials for TTX-MC138; - > advance the development of our product candidate pipeline; - continue to develop and expand our proprietary TTX platform to identify additional product candidates; - > support partnerships with industry and academic partners; - obtain new intellectual property and maintain, expand and protect our intellectual property portfolio;

-- > expand our infrastructure and facilities to accommodate increased activities and personnel; - add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and our continued operation as a public company; and incur additional costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other expenses that we did not incur as a private company.
+- > seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - hire additional quality assurance, clinical, scientific, commercial and administrative personnel to increase our overall knowledge base, scientific expertise, experience and capabilities; - > acquire or license additional product candidates or technologies; - expand our infrastructure and facilities to accommodate increased activities and personnel; - > add operational, financial and management information systems and personnel, including personnel to support our research and development programs, any future commercialization efforts and our continued operation as a public company; and incur additional costs associated with operating as a public company, including significant legal, accounting, insurance, investor relations and other expenses that we did not incur as a private company.